nbuchanan/tileserver-gl/README.md

 ## Using pkg module

-The [pkg node module](https://www.npmjs.com/package/pkg) can be used to create a bundle that does not require a machine to have node.js installed.
+The [pkg node module](https://www.npmjs.com/package/pkg) can be used to create a bundle that does not require a target machine to have node.js installed.

 ### Create Package

-Sample build for Windows and macOS.
-Currently node 4 is the supported target based on the current setup with [tileserver-gl](https://github.com/klokantech/tileserver-gl).
+Sample builds scripts are available for Windows/macOS/Linux.
+Currently node 4 is the supported target based on the current setup with
+[tileserver-gl](https://github.com/klokantech/tileserver-gl).
+Only _tileserver-gl-light_ is supported on Windows since [MapBox GL Native](https://github.com/mapbox/mapbox-gl-native).
 This command assumes there is a _packages_ directory here.

-`pkg . --debug --targets node4-macos-x64,node4-win-x64 --out-dir packages`

-See [the manual](https://www.npmjs.com/package/pkg#config) for more _pkg_ build options.
+See [the manual](https://www.npmjs.com/package/pkg#config) for more explanation _pkg_ build options.

 ### Run Package